The 10 Best Irish Bars in San Diego

 O’Sullivan’s – Escondido

 North County folks, this one’s for you!
-O’Sullivan’s is the Irish jewel of Escondido, founded by Dennis O’Sullivan—a lawyer by day, legendary “Publican” by night.
+O’Sullivan’s is the Irish jewel of Escondido, founded by Dennis O’Sullivan – a lawyer by day, legendary “Publican” by night.
 He’s so good at running this pub that he’s been crowned “Publican of the Year” by the Irish Pubs Global Association.

-Hooley’s Irish Pub – El Cajon and La Mesa
+Hooley’s Irish Pub – El Cajon

 Patrick’s Gaslamp Pub – Gaslamp

-Patrick’s has been serving Guinness and live music seven nights a week in the Gaslamp since 1933—long enough to be considered an institution in San Diego!
+Patrick’s has been serving Guinness and live music seven nights a week in the Gaslamp since 1933 – long enough to be considered an institution in San Diego!

 The bar was acquired by Good Time Design in 2022, adding it to the growing portfolio of one of San Diego’s most successful restaurant and bar operators.
+Known for their $5 Perfect Pint of Guinness, a $10 cocktail menu, and the famous Pat’s Craic Shots.
+Happy hour runs daily from open until 7 PM.

 Stout Public House – Downtown